ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 Since we could be starting different Activities from our Main Activity, we first have to check that our result is coming from the `NAME_REQUEST` activity, then we have to check to make sure the results are valid.
 After that, we can retrieve the data like normal and use it however we want.

-> Check: What are the key differences between how we started activities before and what we just did?

 ## Independent Practice: startActivityForResult (10 mins)